 - Problems with mood.
 Mood disorders such as depression and anxiety often occur with intermittent explosive disorder.

-- Problems with alcohol and other substance use.
-Problems with drugs or alcohol often occur along with intermittent explosive disorder.
+- Problems with alcohol and drug use.
+Problems with alcohol or drugs often occur along with intermittent explosive disorder.

 - Physical health problems.
-Medical conditions are more common and can include, for example, high blood pressure, diabetes, heart disease and stroke, ulcers, and chronic pain.
+Medical conditions are more common and can include, for example, high blood pressure, diabetes, heart disease and stroke, ulcers, and ongoing pain.

 - Self-harm.
-Intentional injuries or suicide attempts sometimes occur.
+Self-injury or suicide attempts sometimes occur.

-If you have intermittent explosive disorder, prevention is likely beyond your control unless you get treatment from a professional.
-Combined with or as part of treatment, these suggestions may help you prevent some incidents from getting out of control:
+If you have intermittent explosive disorder, prevention is likely beyond your control unless you get treatment from a mental health professional.

-- Change your environment.
 When possible, leave or avoid situations that upset you.
-Also, scheduling personal time may enable you to better handle an upcoming stressful or frustrating situation.
+Also, scheduling personal time to allow you to lower stress may help you to better handle an upcoming stressful or frustrating situation.